 The fire pit is adjacent to the deck and also has seating for 5!
 We spent our evenings here roasting marshmallows and watching the moon rise.

 Maybe the reason I loved the Caboose the most?
 It was disconnected from cable and internet!
 I know that may turn some people off, but for my husband and I, who are both able to work remotely, not being able to answer the phone or pull up Facebook FORCED us to disconnect and make eye contact with our favorite little people.
 Cell phone service was spotty throughout the Hocking Hills as well, so this truly was a getaway.
-We hope to visit the Caboose again next summer and make even more memories.

 Have you been to Hocking Hills?
 Did you know you could stay in a Caboose?